mbozis/OAI_5G_scripts/README.md

 Usage:  ./startue [OPTION]... [+VALUE]

   -s, --scenario [value]   start UE softmodem executing scenario number [value]
-                           YOU NEED TO RUN WITH SUDO PRIVILAGES FOR "-s" OPTION value is from the following table

                            -----------------------------------------------------------------
                           | 1 | standalone mode band 78 with 51prb (SISO)                     |